 Industry performance in 2009 reflected the extended recession.
-Value-conscious consumers and strong competition lead household cleaning products marketers to undertake extensive promotional activity to offset sluggish sales.
+Value-conscious consumers and strong competition lead household cleaning product marketers to undertake extensive promotional activity to offset sluggish sales.
 As Bob Markovich mentioned in his article for the Home & Garden blog, “Don’t be surprised if you’re inundated with ads for small products from big brands like Procter & Gamble, Colgate-Palmolive, Kimberly-Clark, and Clorox.
-All four are among the basic-goods conglomerates that are ramping up their advertising as the beleaguered economy starts coming to life.”
+All four are among the basic-goods conglomerates ramping up their advertising as the beleaguered economy starts coming to life.”

 In the recessionary economy, customers turn to value brands and seek products with improved performance.
 As a result, marketing efforts focus on the promotion of value-added benefits.
-This extends beyond promotion of new launches that have been specifically manufactured to provide combined functionality.
-For instance, mature products such as Clorox bleach try to maintain sales and market share by raising awareness about extended use of bleach beyond laundry care.
+This extends beyond the promotion of new launches that have been specifically manufactured to provide combined functionality.
+For instance, mature products such as Clorox bleach try to maintain sales and market share by raising awareness about the extended use of bleach beyond laundry care.
 The advertisements show that when diluted in water, bleach can be used to disinfect surfaces such as kitchen countertops, floors or baby bottles.

 Data in this article has been taken from Kline’s recently published study Household Cleaning Products USA 2009.
 This comprehensive annual survey of the U.S. household cleaning products industry covers market size and share data, retail sales, channel breakdowns, trends, and forecasts for 23 major product categories.
 Also included are detailed profiles of 14 leading marketers and timely bulletins covering new products and corporate developments.
 The accompanying online database contains: